Heat Therapy: How and When to Treat Pain With Heat

 Why Heat Therapy

-Thermotherapy (heat therapy) is often used to help ease chronic pain (arthritis) and stiffness in the joints and muscles, menstrual cramps, and tension.
+Thermotherapy, the clinical name for heat therapy, is used to ease chronic pain such as arthritis, plus stiffness in the joints and muscles, menstrual cramps, and tension.

-Why?
-Heat increases the flow of blood and oxygen to joints and muscles, which naturally reduces soreness and discomfort, as well as intercepts the transmission of pain signals to the brain.
-Heat therapy produces a detoxifying sweat at the cellular level, bolsters immune function, strengthens the cardiovascular system, assists in weight loss, rejuvenates the skin, improves sleep, and much more.
-Heat therapies provide drug-free pain relief and other health benefits, without harmful side effects.
+Why does it work?
+Heat increases the flow of blood and oxygen to joints and muscles, which naturally reduces soreness and discomfort and interrupts pain signals on their way to the brain.
+According to a review published in the National Library of Medicine, applied heat at 40 to 45 degrees Celsius (104 to 113 degrees Fahrenheit) triggers vasodilation and reduces the sensitivity of pain receptors within minutes.
+Heat therapy also produces a light sweat at the cellular level, supports immune function, strengthens the cardiovascular system, aids in weight management, refreshes the skin, and improves sleep.
+It provides drug-free pain relief without the side effects of oral painkillers.

 Heat or Ice?

-Before considering heat therapy as a remedy, it’s important to know when you should avoid using heat and use ice instead.
-James A. Devine, Doctor of Chiropractic, of Devine Chiropractic & Rehab Center, explains: “In a nutshell.
+Before you reach for heat, know when to skip it and reach for ice instead.
+James A. Devine, Doctor of Chiropractic, of Devine Chiropractic & Rehab Center, puts it plainly: “In a nutshell.
 Never use heat: heating pad, hot creams, hot tub, etc., to treat an acute injury that has happened within the last three days.
 An acute injury refers to a sudden, severe injury such as a sprained ankle, strained back, or fractured bones.
-Always put an icepack on it – always!”
+Always put an icepack on it, always!”

-Ice helps reduce swelling, while heat helps relax muscles and stiff joints.
-Heat is better to treat chronic conditions caused from old injuries or arthritis.
-It’s often used before participating in activities to help loosen up.
+Ice reduces swelling.
+Heat relaxes tight muscles and stiff joints.
+Heat wins on chronic conditions from old injuries or arthritis.
+It is also useful before activity to loosen things up.

 Types of Heat Therapy